arnlaugsson/t-srad-tdd/README.md

 ## Running tests

 Simply run the following command: `pytest` with the virtual environment activated.
-Note that currently there are no tests in the repository.